anskp/AI-Full-Vuln-Scan-Web/README.md

-#### How to Use:
-- Open the VS Code terminal.
-- Copy and paste the entire command above, then press Enter.
-- This will create (or overwrite) `README.md` with the full content, including the `#` heading for `<h1>` styling in Markdown.

----

-### Option 2: Node.js Script (Full Function)
-If you prefer a programmatic approach, here’s a Node.js script you can add to your project to generate the `README.md` file.
-This is a "full function" solution you can run in VS Code.

 1. **Create a Script File**
    - In your `my-react-app` folder, create a file called `generateReadme.js` (you can do this in VS Code by right-clicking in the Explorer > `New File`).